Emran-Y/collaborator/README.md

-# Text-Collab: Real-time Terminal Collaborative Text Editor
+# Text-Collab: Real-time Terminal Based Collaborative Text Editor

 A terminal-based collaborative text editor built in Go that allows multiple users to edit the same document simultaneously in real-time.